-The Exeter Lease, Seaforth Lease, and Zurich Lease (collectively, the "Rona Leases") are all for an initial term of 15 years, expiring on March 12, 2015.
-On March 13, 2010, the rent payable pursuant to the Rona Leases will increase on the basis of a formula which is tied to the increase in the Consumer Price Index over the immediately preceding five year period, up to a maximum increase of 10% of the rental rate payable during the immediately preceding year.
+The Exeter Lease, Seaforth Lease, and Zurich Lease (collectively, the "Rona Leases") were all for an initial term of 15 years, expiring on March 12, 2015.
+On March 13, 2010, the rent payable pursuant to the Rona Leases increases on the basis of a formula which is tied to the increase in the Consumer Price Index over the immediately preceding five year period, up to a maximum increase of 10% of the rental rate payable during the immediately preceding year.
+At the date of this Annual Information Form, this increase has been calculated as an approximately 9% increase in rent.
 Rona has an option to renew the initial term for each Rona Lease for an additional five years at fair market rents, which can be exercised on six months notice to the landlord.

 As the Rona Leases are all net leases, the tenant pays all area charges associated with the properties and is obligated to maintain and repair the premises.
-The landlord is not responsible during the term of the leases for any costs, charges, expenses or outlays of any nature, except for repairs and replacements resulting from reasonable wear and tear.
+The landlord is not responsible during the term of the Rona Leases for any costs, charges, expenses or outlays of any nature, except for repairs and replacements resulting from reasonable wear and tear.
 Realty taxes are paid by the landlord to the municipality and collected in their entirety from Rona.
 Property management services are currently provided by the REIT as a result of the relatively simple nature of the lease obligations.